cs1302uga/cs1302-styleguide/README.md

 Constant names must use _CONSTANT_CASE_: all uppercase letters, with each word separated from the next by a single underscore.

+**Rationale:**
+This naming convention for constants is pervasive among Java programmers and is even the same convention used by Oracle and Google.
+This specific convention allows most programmers to easily identify a constant when used in source code.

 ## EmptyCatchBlock